Two Tales of Single-Phase Contrastive Hebbian Learning: A Relaxation Perspective on Dual Propagation

 \section{A Relaxation Perspective on Dual Propagation}

-In this section we show how $\cL^{DP}_\alpha$ can be obtained exactly by repeated application of certain relaxations of the optimal value reformulation~\cite{outrata1988note,dempe2013bilevel}.
+In this section we show how $\cL^{DP}_\alpha$ can be obtained exactly by repeated application of certain relaxations of the optimal value reformulation~\cite{outrata1988note,dempe2013bilevel} (summarized in Section~\ref{sec:ROVR}).
 Obtaining $\cL^{DP}_\alpha$ requires the application of two (to our knowledge) novel relaxations for bilevel programs as described in Sections~\ref{sec:SPROVR} and~\ref{sec:AROVR}.